Russia completes Nord Stream 2 construction, gas flows yet to start | Headlines

 Russia completes Nord Stream 2 construction, gas flows yet to start

-Although gas flows have yet to be cleared by German regulators, the completion of the construction stage means Russia has successfully boosted its energy exporting capabilities towards Europe both from the north in the Baltic Sea and from the south in the Black Sea, where it operates the TurkStream pipeline.
+Although German regulators have yet to clear gas flows, completion of the construction stage means Russia has boosted its energy exporting capabilities towards Europe both from the north in the Baltic Sea and from the south in the Black Sea, where it operates the TurkStream pipeline.
 "The head of the management board, Alexei Miller, told the morning meeting at Gazprom that the construction of Nord Stream 2 was fully completed today in the morning at 0845 Moscow time," Gazprom said.

-Gazprom said on Friday it had finished construction of the Nord Stream 2 subsea pipeline to Germany, allowing Russia to potentially double lucrative gas exports to Europe via the Baltic Sea while bypassing and cutting off a source of income for political foe Ukraine.
-Although gas flows have yet to be cleared by German regulators, the completion of the construction stage means Russia has successfully boosted its energy exporting capabilities towards Europe both from the north in the Baltic Sea and from the south in the Black Sea, where it operates the TurkStream pipeline.
+Gazprom said on Friday it had finished construction of the Nord Stream 2 subsea pipeline to Germany, which could allow Russia to double lucrative gas exports to Europe via the Baltic Sea while bypassing and cutting off a source of income for political foe Ukraine.
+Although German regulators have yet to clear gas flows, completion of the construction stage means Russia has boosted its energy exporting capabilities towards Europe both from the north in the Baltic Sea and from the south in the Black Sea, where it operates the TurkStream pipeline.

-The construction restarted around a year later with the engagement of Russia's own vessels.
-The route, jointly with the existing Nord Stream pipeline, will double the annual export capacity to 110 billion cubic metres, around half of Russia's total gas exports to Europe a year.
+Construction restarted around a year later with the engagement of Russia's own vessels.
+The route, jointly with the existing Nord Stream pipeline, will double annual export capacity to 110 billion cubic metres, around half of Russia's total gas exports to Europe a year.

 The project has drawn criticism from the United States and Ukraine among others.
-Washington says it will increase Europe's reliance on Russian energy supplies, while it is seeking to boost its own sales of sea-borne liquefied natural gas to Europe.
-The United States has called its super-chilled gas exports to Europe a way to spread "molecules of freedom" across the Atlantic.
+Washington says it will increase Europe's reliance on Russian energy supplies.
+The United States is seeking to boost sales of sea-borne liquefied natural gas to Europe, and has touted its super-chilled gas exports as "molecules of freedom".

-The Swiss-based Nord Stream 2 AG consortium said in a statement that it has completed welding of the pipeline with the help of Russian vessel Fortuna.
+The Swiss-based Nord Stream 2 AG consortium said in a statement it has completed welding the pipeline with help from Russian vessel Fortuna.
 "The required pre-commissioning activities will be carried out with the goal to put the pipeline into operation before the end of this year," it said.

 NO CLEARANCE YET Gazprom's announcement on the construction completion was met with scepticism in Kyiv, which risks losing billions of dollars in gas transit fees if Moscow halts gas supplies via Ukraine.

-Russia's current five-year gas transit deal with Ukraine expires after 2024.
-Russian President Vladimir Putin has said Ukraine must show good will if it wants Russian gas transit to Europe to continue.
+Russia's five-year gas transit deal with Ukraine expires after 2024.
+Russian President Vladimir Putin has said Ukraine must show good will if it wants to continue.
 "Constructed doesn't mean to put it on stream.
 And this won't happen until the pipeline is certified," Olha Belkova, a manager at Ukraine's gas pipelines operator, said in emailed comments to Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)